Acts 28

 “After three months we put out to sea in a ship that had wintered in the island.
 It was an Alexandrian ship with the figurehead of the twin gods Castor and Pollux.
 We put in at Syracuse and stayed there three days.
 From there we set sail and arrived at Rhegium.
 The next day the south wind came up, and on the following day we reached Puteoli.
 There we found some brothers who invited us to spend a week with them.
 And so we came to Rome.
 The brothers there had heard that we were coming, and they travelled as far as the Forum of Appius and the Three Taverns to meet us.
 At the sight of these men Paul thanked God and was encouraged.
 When we got to Rome, Paul was allowed to live by himself, with a soldier to guard him.”
 Acts 28:11-16

-Luke informs Theophilus that they set sail aboard another Alexandrian ship after three months, likely after the worst of the winter storms were over.
+Luke informs Theophilus that they set sail aboard another Alexandrian ship with the figurehead of the twin gods Castor and Pollux, after three months, Acts 28:11.
+This was likely after the worst of the winter storms were over.

-And when someone like the apostle Paul is heading for a place like Rome, word gets around, and brethren from the city some of whom travelled 43 miles to greet him at the Market of Appius and others met him at the Three Taverns.
+When someone like the apostle Paul is heading for a place like Rome, word gets around, and brethren from the city some of whom travelled 43 miles to greet him at the Market of Appius and others met him at the Three Taverns, Acts 28:14-15.
+This was around forty-three miles from Rome.

-Look at Paul’s reaction to this meeting of the saints, when he saw them all he thanked God and they gave him the courage to go on, Romans 12:6-8.
+Look at Paul’s reaction to this meeting of the saints, when he saw them all he thanked God and they gave him the courage to go on, Acts 28:15 / Romans 12:6-8 / Romans 15:22-29.

-And so Paul has finally reached his destination and while he was in Rome, he was permitted to live with a guard by himself.
+While he was in Rome, he was permitted to live with a guard by himself, Acts 28:16 / Philippians 1:13, in his own rented home, Acts 28:30.
 This was a great moment for Paul and the saints in Rome.

 Paul Preaches At Rome Under Guard